tfoxy/bs-injular/README.md

 {
   controllers: '**/app/**/*.controller.js',
   moduleFile: '**/app/index.module.js',
-  moduleName: 'fooApp'
+  ngApp: 'fooApp'
 }
 ```

-The module file and module name are necessary in order to get the `$controllerProvider`
+The module file and module name (ngApp value) are necessary to get the `$controllerProvider`
 in the config phase so that the controllers can be injected later.

 If you want to inject directives, you must provide the following properties: